College Prayer

 American Psychological Assoc.
 Grants Awards and Funding

 Don't expect that a college scholarship is going to solve all your money problems.
 Learn about the many aspects of financing college tuition.
 You'll need income from a part time job in addition to financial aid.
+Ask your guidance counselor for a job forecast report.
+IMPORTANT: also ask to be tested to find out the kind of job for which you are best suited.
 Try your college job center and these job sites:

 Freelance at Fiverr.com